Nheulandia

 Ultimately, a lot of my struggle as a human and as a writer centers on action and awareness, on where I belong, what the measure of myself and my meanings are and how I fit.
 I think I might like to write a little about that here.

-Time Time.
+Time.
 There isn't any.
 Or rather, there's not enough.
 I've been working retail for years, now, and while it's a good job at an indie bookstore, it's hella hard work and tiring.
 And I'm a single mom, "unevenly yoked" (his ironic words) to an ex who doesn't step it up and do his part.
 So I'm worn out.
 The middle of my life snuck up on me and now I have to fight for breathing room.
 There's time to rest, but not enough time to rest, get all my required BS done, and write/create as I'd like.
 Imma get there, but damn - the work I still have to do on my in-progress novel is staggering.

-Such a Mess At this point I'm wed to finishing this novel, but I'm worried it's gonna take years.
+At this point I'm wed to finishing this novel, but I'm worried it's gonna take years.
 I've been working on it for years, off and on, and the tangled narrative clearly demonstrates this.
 I'm trying to be patient with myself, non-judgemental, but I am honestly intimidated.
 This thing is a mess.
 There's uneven voice, pacing, inconsistencies borne of it's prolonged creation.
 I don't know where everyone is, and at this point, I need to know where they are, even if they are off-screen.
 I started this adventure pantsing it, and now I've got a lot of loose threads to either cut loose, or incorporate into the weave at the end of the story.
 It's probably going to take months just to get caught up in Aeon Timeline.
 Then the fun part - working on the notebook full of fixes and to do's I've begun.

 Long Road Ahead and Behind...